mddanish00/react-utterances-client/README.md

 The types of the project are taken and modified from [TomokiMiyauci/utterance-component](https://github.com/TomokiMiyauci/utterances-component) repository that is licensed under the [MIT license](https://github.com/TomokiMiyauci/utterances-component/blob/main/LICENSE).

 Icon SVG that is used as the demo icon, 🔮 is a part of the [googlefonts](https://github.com/googlefonts/noto-emoji)[/noto-emoji](https://github.com/googlefonts/noto-emoji)(<https://github.com/googlefonts/noto-emoji>) project that is licensed under the [Apache License 2.0](https://github.com/googlefonts/noto-emoji/blob/main/LICENSE).

+The dev-only hook, `useUtterancesSession` is based on `useLocalStorage` and `useSessionStorage` hooks from @uidotdev/usehooks project that is licensed under the [MIT license](https://github.com/uidotdev/usehooks/blob/main/LICENSE).